About Me

 NETWORKING

-One of my main goals is to develop an improved sense of initiative in the workplace.
-I hope that by working with the team at the marine protected area I will become adept at working ahead on tasks independently before being asked to do so by employers.
-This skill can be attained and exhibited by helping with several projects without being explicitly directed to.
-Examples of this include helping write sections of a research paper and engaging with visitors when I'm not working the infopoint desk.
+One of my main goals was to develop an improved sense of initiative in the workplace.
+By working with the team at the marine protected area, I became adept at working ahead on tasks independently before being asked to do so by employers.
+This skill was attained and exhibited by helping with several projects without being explicitly directed to.
+Examples of this include helping write sections of a research paper and engaging with visitors when I'm not working the Infopoint desk.

-I aim to learn how to effectively adapt to unforeseen circumstances and easily problem-solve when the situation calls for it.
+I learned how to effectively adapt to unforeseen circumstances and easily problem-solve when the situation calls for it.
 This is important for any career, but especially for people who mainly work outside in an uncontrollable and unpredictable environment.
-I plan to show my development of this skill by providing practical solutions for the majority of the issues I may encounter.
+I have shown my development of this skill by providing practical solutions for the majority of the issues I encountered, including rough water conditions and malfunctioning equipment.

 Since the ecology field is relatively small, being able to network with professionals can make a very large impact on what positions I'm able to obtain an offer for.
-Networking has seemed intimidating to me in the past, so I'm excited to challenge myself to develop this useful skill.
-I will show my success in this matter by obtaining at least 3 new contacts in the field who I can ask questions and seek advice from.
+Networking seemed intimidating to me in the past, so I'm excited to have further developed this useful skill.
+I showed my success in this matter by obtaining at least 3 new contacts in the field who I can ask questions and seek advice from.